Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

   * type: Integer used to specify the event type
   * tag: String tag, can be used to group events using a string such as the player name, ...
   * loc: Location string, can be used to represent a level or a checkpoint, ...
-  * timestamp: Time when the event occured, used for time progression within a collection of events
   * data: JSON object that represents the event data.
 Each event can handle it's own data
+   * timestamp: Time when the event occured, used for time progression within a collection of events
+   * content: The content of the event itself

 Response: